16 October 2018 |Baku, Azerbaijan

 The country adopted the Strategic Road Map on Public Utilities Development (electricity and thermal energy, water and gas), which consist a strategic vision for 2020, a long-term vision for the period up to 2025 and a target view for the post-2025 period.
 The renewables targets for 2020 is defined as 420 MW total capacity including 350 MW wind, 50 MW solar and 20 MW biomass.

-In this context, IRENA’s Renewable Readiness Assessment (RRA), undertaken in co-operation with the State Agency on Alternative and Renewable Energy Sources (SAARES), aims to examine critical and emerging challenges associated with scaling up renewables in the energy sector and identify key actions to overcome these challenges.
+IRENA’s Renewable Readiness Assessment (RRA) for Azerbaijan, undertaken in co-operation with the State Agency on Alternative and Renewable Energy Sources (SAARES), aims to examine critical and emerging challenges associated with scaling up renewables in the energy sector and identify key actions to overcome these challenges.

 Participants, included governmental agencies, energy experts, development partners, international and regional organisations, renewable energy investors and developers in Azerbaijan.
 The outcomes of this workshop will feed in to the final RRA Azerbaijan report.